 What’s at risk to hope again?
 Is it worth it?

 This work was originally released via my publisher, Lake Drive Books, in their e-book: How I find Hope in the 2020s.
-It’s free for anyone who subscribes to their mailing list.
+You can get it for free as an e-book or purchase a paperback.

 If you want more content like this delivered right to your inbox, give me that email!